It is not really needed, other than for showing a correct language tag in Travis CI build log. language: python sudo: required services: - docker env: SH="docker exec -t ubuntu-test bash -c" before_install: - docker run -d --name ubuntu-test -e LC_ALL="en_US.UTF-8" -e LANG="en_US.UTF-8" -v $(pwd):/t

 The problem with

 docker run command is that our container immediately stops if we do not provide it with any commands, so we need to keep it running somehow.
 And this is what the command

-install section we are installing our build prerequisites, using build matrix variables, if necessary.
+$SH shortcut defined earlier to install our build prerequisites, using build matrix variables, if necessary.
 In

-docker exec command will return a non-zero error code so the subsequent commands won't run and this Travis CI build will be marked as failed.
+docker exec command returns a non-zero error code so the subsequent commands won't run and this Travis CI build will be marked as failed.
 Using